 BackgroundHayden's work focuses on the British Atlantic, specifically addressing constructed landscapes and ways of dwelling within a comparative framework.
 His work in Virginia has encompassed the 17th-century Chesapeake, exploring epistemologies of the human body and environment through English dwelling practices.
-Through his work in the Chesapeake, he completed his M.A. and is now pursuing his Ph.D., exploring human-environment relations, dwelling practices, and the social instrument of "comfort" in the 18th & 19th-century British Caribbean.
-He has excavated on a number of sites in the Caribbean, though his recent preliminary dissertation work is grounded in several sites on the northern coast of Jamaica.
+Through his work in the Chesapeake, he completed his M.A. and is now pursuing his Ph.D., exploring human-environment relations, dwelling practices, and the plantation landscapes of the 18th & 19th-century British Caribbean.
+He has excavated on sites in Virginia, Barbados, Bermuda, and Jamaica, with work ranging from Late-Woodland villages to 19th-century Industrial complexes.
+His ongoing dissertation fieldwork is grounded in northern Jamaica, where he serves as the Director and Principle Instigator of the Good Hope Archaeological Project (GHAP).
+His most recent field season of the project included an extensive archaeological survey of the 18th/19th-century sugar plantation's enslaved community.
 Hayden's contemporary landscape approach combines both archaeological excavation and an anthropological approach to standing buildings, allowing him to study changes in dwelling practices over short and longer periods of time, and covering wide geographic area.
 In addition to excavation and measured drawing, his work utilizes high performance photogrammetry and microclimate modeling to understand buildings and landscapes in new ways.